-Illinois casinos, and gambling in general, is something that has a bit of an interesting history.
+Illinois casinos and gambling, in general, is something that has a bit of interesting history.
 In fact, whether casino games and their many variations are legal has been a point of contention since before Illinois was even recognized as a state.
 Nowadays, all you need to know is that there are plenty of casinos in the state.

 Hollywood Casino Aurora

 Illinois has rather lax gambling regulations and allows all the popular forms of land-based gambling.
 Casino games like slots, blackjack, and roulette are available at the commercial gambling establishments.